zxx3312/RoboVerse/docs/source/roboverse_learn/imitation_learning/diffusion_policy.md

 pip install pandas wandb
 ```

-## Training Procedure

-The main script for training is `train.sh`, which automates both data preparation and training.

-### Option1: 2 Step, Pre-processing and Training
+## Option 1: Two Step, Pre-processing and Training

-#### Step1: Data Preparation
+### **Data Preparation**:
-**Data Preparation**: _data2zarr_dp.py_ Converts the metadata into Zarr format for efficient dataloading.
-Automatically parses arguments and points to the correct `metadata_dir` (the location of data collected by the `collect_demo` script) to convert demonstration data into Zarr format.
+_data2zarr_dp.py_ converts the metadata stored by the collect_demo script into Zarr format for efficient dataloading.
+This script can handle both joint position and end effector action and observation spaces.

 Command:
 ```shell